How to Enable Macros in Excel 365/2022/2016/2013❓

 Step 2.
 Navigate to Trust Center and Modify Macro Settings

 Select Macro Settings from the left-side menu.
-At this point, you'll see four options related to macro settings.
+This will display four options related to macro settings.

 Step 3.
 Check for Trusted Locations

-If you're still experiencing the same issue after changing your Macro settings, there's another place to look: Trusted Locations.
-Excel allows macros to run automatically if the file is saved in a trusted location.
+If you're still having the same problem after changing your Macro settings, you should also check the Trusted Locations, as Excel allows macros to run automatically if the file is saved in a trusted location.

 To add a trusted location: